DevPrice/godot-slang/README.md

 [![Build GDExtension](https://github.com/DevPrice/godot-slang/actions/workflows/builds.yml/badge.svg)](https://github.com/DevPrice/godot-slang/actions/workflows/builds.yml)

-This project is a work-in-progress to support [Slang](https://shader-slang.org/)-based compute shaders in Godot.
-The primary goal of this project is to simplify working with compute shaders within Godot.
+This project is a work-in-progress to support [Slang](https://shader-slang.org/)-based shaders in Godot.
+The primary goal of this project is to simplify working with compute shaders within Godot, but basic support for vertex and fragment shaders is included as well.

 ## Features
 * Simple and straightforward handling of `.slang` files.
 You can `load("res://something.slang")` and it works exactly how you would expect.